alo9507/rewards-action/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report and earn 0.01 ETH if we deem it worthy and label it "critical-bug"
 title: ''
 labels: ''
 assignees: ''